A Generalized Block Circulant Preconditioner for Crank-Nicolson All-at-Once Systems with Applications to Option Pricing PDEs: Numerical experiments

-for $s>0, v>0$ and $0\leq t<T$.
-Here the spatial domain is restricted to the bounded set as in \Cref{sec5.1}.
-Moreover, the initial condition and the first three boundary conditions are very similar to Eqs.~\cref{eq5.2}--\cref{eq5.5}, but the last boundary condition will be slightly different from Eq.~\cref{eq5.6}, namely
+The computational domain is chosen in the same manner as in Section \ref{sec5.1}.
+The initial condition and the first three boundary conditions are identical to those given in Eqs.~\eqref{eq5.2}-\eqref{eq5.5}.
+The remaining boundary condition, corresponding to the degenerate boundary at $v=0$, is given by

-We perform the discretization on a uniform spatial grid for the equation which will then be solved by our introduced methodology.
-We employ the measure following of relative error,
+After applying the spatial discretization, the resulting all-at-once linear system given in \eqref{eq2.2} is solved using the proposed preconditioned iterative method.
+The relative error is again defined by